 Some subjects and research fields have their own internationally recognised or recommended metadata schemes:

+Ethical consent, risk management, and access and sharing are considerations throughout your research, and working through these issues at the start will help.
 There are a number of things related to data and ethics you should consider:

 Research Ethics applications, and data management plans, are not static.
 They can be amended and adapted.
 But for Ethics applications, you will need to submit a supplementary application for ethical approval.